Linear Programming Complementation

 \end{theorem}

-We focus on three special cases of Theorem \ref{th:domination}.
-Firstly, a graph can be viewed as a symmetric digraph.
+We focus on three special cases of Theorem \ref{th:domination2}.
+Firstly, a \Define{graph} $G$ is a symmetric digraph, i.e.~$A_G = A_G^\top$.
 For a graph $G$, in-neighbourhoods and out-neighbourhoods coincide.
-We then refer to $\gamma_f(G) = \gamma^{in}_f(G) =\gamma^{out}_f(G)$ as the fractional dominating number of $G$; the fractional total dominating number of $G$ is defined and denoted similarly.
+We then refer to $\Fractional{\gamma}(G) = \Fractional{\gammaIn}(G) = \Fractional{\gammaOut}(G)$ as the fractional dominating number of $G$; the fractional total dominating number of $G$ is defined and denoted similarly.